CQWEO/COVEDUDE/README.md

         end)
     end
 end)
-Tab:Toggle("Closet Exit Fix","Fixes the bug where you can't exit a closet right after entering it",false,function(Bool)
+Tab:Toggle("Exit Bug","Fixes the bug where you can't exit a closet right after entering it",false,function(Bool)
     ClosetExitFix = Bool
 end)
 if Floor.Value == "Hotel" or Floor.Value == "Fools" then
-    Tab:Toggle("Disable Dupe Doors","Makes it so you can't open duped doors",false,function(Bool) DisableDupe = Bool
+    Tab:Toggle("Lockpart Dupe","Makes it so you can't open duped doors",false,function(Bool)
+        DisableDupe = Bool
         for _,Object in pairs(workspace.CurrentRooms:GetDescendants()) do
             if Object.Name == "DoorFake" then